-- 8.1 The Culture and Heritage policies in the Official Plan and other relevant policies will continue to apply. - Places and/or landscapes with cultural heritage value or interest are identified on Map XX-7 Heritage Inventory Map.
-For the purpose of this Secondary Plan, cultural heritage resources include structures, sites, environments, artifacts and traditions that are of historical, architectural, archaeological, cultural, and contextual values, significance or interest.
-These resources are historically, architecturally, and/or contextually significant rural and agricultural properties and have been identified as candidates for conservation and integration into future land use development in the Secondary Plan Area. - 8.3 Key Heritage objectives with respect to cultural heritage planning and conservation of built heritage and cultural heritage landscapes found within the Secondary Plan area are as follows: - a.
-Significant cultural heritage resources will be retained and conserved, and where appropriate, integrated into new development proposals so that their heritage values, attributes and integrity are retained; - b.
-The City will review the places and landscapes of cultural heritage value shown on Map XX-7 Heritage Inventory map and may designate cultural heritage resources identified in the Built Heritage Resources and Cultural Heritage Landscapes Heritage Heights Cultural Heritage Study (February 2018, as revised), under Section 29 of the Ontario Heritage Act or may list them on the City's Municipal Register of Cultural Heritage Resources (as per Part IV, Subsection 27 under the Ontario Heritage Act); - c.
-Where possible and as directed in this Secondary Plan, principal cultural heritage elements will be integrated into the evolving future landscape within the Secondary Plan Area where opportunities may exist;
+- 9.1 The Culture and Heritage policies in the Official Plan and other relevant policies will continue to apply. - 9.2 For the purpose of this Secondary Plan, cultural heritage resources include structures, sites, environments, artifacts and traditions that are of historical, architectural, archaeological, cultural, and/or contextual value, significance or interest.
+Built heritage resources and/or cultural heritage landscapes with cultural heritage value or interest are identified on Map 54-7 Cultural Heritage Resources.
+These significant built heritage resources and cultural heritage landscapes are rural and agricultural properties that have been identified as candidates for conservation and integration into future land use development in the Secondary Plan Area. - 9.3 Key Heritage objectives with respect to cultural heritage planning and conservation of built heritage resources and cultural heritage landscapes found within the Secondary Plan Area are as follows: - Significant cultural heritage resources will be conserved, and where appropriate, integrated into new development proposals so that their heritage value, attributes and integrity are retained; - Significant built heritage resources and cultural heritage landscapes will be conserved, and where appropriate and as directed in this Secondary Plan, integrated into the evolving future landscape and new development proposals within the Secondary Plan Area to retain the integrity of their cultural heritage value and heritage attributes;